MagicMark5/lockdown2/README.md

 Run `npm run devClient` in the project root directory.

-This starts a webpack-dev-server, and will open the application in the browser.
+This starts a webpack-dev-server.
+Your browser will open and go to `http://localhost:8080`.
 The app will hot-reload when any files in the src folder are changed and saved.
 Note that this is only for the purposes of developing the front-end application and will not have access to any back-end routes or data.

 ### Serve the full application (Node/Express back-end & Phaser Front-End)
 1) Run `npm run build` to bundle the client-side code into a `dist` folder